lisp-mirror/lserver/README.md

 No commands are defined out of the box, so the server must be configured in order to be of any use.
-You do that by editing the `lserverrc.lisp` file residing in the home directory.
+You do that by editing the `lserverrc.lisp` file residing in the server home directory.

 The `lserverrc.lisp` file is a regular Lisp file loaded when the server starts.
 Single-line comments start with a semicolon and multi-line comments go between